IIT-EnergySystemModels/openTEPES/README.md

 ## CBC

-The [CBC solver](https://github.com/coin-or/Cbc) is also another free and open-source solver.
+The [CBC solver](https://github.com/coin-or/Cbc) is another free and open-source solver.
 For Windows users, the effective way to install the CBC solver is to download the binaries from this [site](https://www.coin-or.org/download/binary/Cbc/), copy and paste the *cbc.exe* file to the PATH that is the "bin" directory of the Anaconda or Miniconda environment.
 Under Linux, it can be installed using: `conda install -c conda-forge coincbc`.

 ## Mosek